Behind the Art: Vineyard of Color

 Note: The 2015 wedding calendar is currently full.
 Book 2016 soon!
 Contact the winery directly for more details.

 Niner Winery is a LEED Certified Winery on 212 acres across three different vineyards.
 Although it is known for Cabernet Sauvignon, Pinot Noir and Chardonnay, it does have a number of other varieties.
 As with most wineries, Niner has a Wine Club.
 Club 9 Members benefit from Niner’s small lot bottlings, most of which are allocated to the members.
 Drop by for Wine Tastings (daily from 10:00 am to 5:00 pm), then stay for lunch (Thursday - Sunday, 11:00 am - 4:00 pm).

 Love wine & food?
 So does Niner Winery!
 And they would like to share that passion with you.
 Visit Niner for their interactive winery tours, seasonally inspired lunch service and monthly chef-taught cooking classes and pop-up dinners.
 Winery Tours are available Friday - Sunday at 10:30 am and 2 pm and weekdays by appointment.

 Allegretto is more than a resort - it’s a philosophy.
 Thoughtfully designed for all types of guests, the Allegretto is a newer addition to the Paso Robles lineup of wonderful places to stay.
 Situated in the center of Paso Robles, it’s a perfect spot to get prepared to visit all the local sites.

-Wander through the European-styled resort, featuring 171 guestrooms and suites, private terrazzas, custom bath amenities and private pool cabanas.
+Wander through the European-styled resort, featuring 171 guestrooms and suites, private terrazas, custom bath amenities, and private pool cabanas.